sayar/PizzaBotManager/README.md

 Make sure you have the Webpack dev server installed:

-> npm install -g webpack-dev-server
+> npm install -g webpack webpack-dev-server